southleft/torchlight-app/README.md

 ### 1.1.0
 * Minor changes to iOS build
 * Splash screen replaced; original did not meet minimum coverage
 * **_NOTE: this version was created before the official version scheme (above) was adopted.
-It should be the only version that breaks the scheme.
-The next patch for Android should therefore be 1.1.2, rather than 1.0.2_**
+It should be the only version that breaks the scheme_**
+  * The next patch for Android should therefore be 1.1.2, rather than 1.0.2
+  * The 1.1.2 (Android) release will automatically include the new splash screen, in addition to other changes it introduces for Android

 ### 1.1.1
 * Addresses rejection issues from App Store: